This design is meant to be reviewed at desktop size.

 When Labs Look Normal But You Don't Feel Normal

 You already know something is wrong.
 The fatigue, the joint pain, the rashes, the gut distress, the brain fog.
 You feel it every day.
-What you may not have is a provider who is willing to investigate why it's happening.
+What you may not have is a provider who is willing to investigate why it is happening.
 Too many patients with autoimmune symptoms get told their labs look fine, handed a prescription for symptom control, and sent home.

 We take a different starting point.
 When your immune system starts attacking your own tissues, there is a reason.
 Our job is to find it.